cjdaly/CompuCanvas/README.md

 ![SKTn1](model/SKTn1/images/SKTn1-horiz.jpg)

+See this [Adafruit guide](https://learn.adafruit.com/compucanvas-101) for information about how to build a CompuCanvas.

 See the [CompuCanvas-code](https://github.com/cjdaly/CompuCanvas-code) repo for notes on how to control CompuCanvas features from the Linux command line and how to setup a new CompuCanvas (starting from new Raspbian install).

 ![RB3y](model/RB3y/images/RB3y-horiz2.jpg)